Safe help for parents

 Yes.
 Lumaneta does not replace family help.
 It gives your parent a reliable first stop for everyday questions between calls.

-Ask Emily before the screen gets stressful.
+Ask Emily before the screen gets confusing.

 Subscribe for everyday tech help by email or phone, plus the newsletter and printable Quick Fix guides.